liaoxiong3x/DeepCreamPy/README.md

 In particular, if a vagina or penis is completely censored out, inpainting will be ineffective.

-Embarrassingly, because the neural network was trained to decensor horizontally and vertically oriented rectangles, it has trouble with angled rectangles.
-This will be fixed soon.

 # Dependencies

 - Python 2/3